Free Fortinet FCSS_SASE_AD-23 Exam Actual Questions

 Show Answer Hide Answer

-FortiOS 7.2 Administration Guide: Provides information on the benefits of centralized management and cloud-based security solutions.
+FortiOS 7.2 Administration Guide: Provides detailed information on ZTNA and its deployment use cases.

 Question No. 3